avigewirtz/avigewirtz.github.io-/copy-of-gnu-compiler-collection-gcc/the-four-stage-build-process/README.md

 ### Saving Intermediate Files

-By default, gcc does not retain the intermediate files (`.i`, `.s`, and `.o)`generated during the build process.
+By default, gcc does not retain the intermediate files (i.e., `.i`, `.s`, and `.o)`generated during the build process.
 Hence, if we invoke `ls` after building testcircle, we will not see any intermediate files:&#x20;

 ```bash
 > ls